KivalEvan/BeatSaber-JSMap/README.md

 **NOTE:** Recommended to use `https://deno.land/x/bsmap@version/mod.ts` to lock version to ensure the script works without breaking from newer update.
-For rolling release, visit [GitHub Repo](https://github.com/KivalEvan/BeatSaber-Deno) and import raw file directly from there.
+For rolling release, visit [GitHub Repo](https://github.com/KivalEvan/BeatSaber-Deno) and import raw file directly from there (`https://raw.githubusercontent.com/KivalEvan/BeatSaber-Deno/main/mod.ts`), you may need to occasionally add `--reload` tag for latest update.

 You may also clone the library and import it locally to make any modification as you wish.